edhamma/cfitness/main-3.rst

    experience from a dispassionate point of view.
 -  See through the Witness by investigating it or letting it run its course to scaffold 3rd gear
--  You’ve learned to see your life as process.
+-  You’ve learned to see your life as a process.
 -  You’ve leveled the playing field and learned that there is no ultimate state; there are many lenses or perspectives of equal status.